 If we ask for your instructions and upon timely notice from us, as described in the deposit agreement, the depositary will notify you of the upcoming vote and arrange to deliver our voting materials to you.
 The materials will (1) describe the matters to be voted on and (2) explain how you may instruct the depositary to vote the ordinary shares or other deposited securities underlying your ADSs as you direct, including an express indication that such instruction may be given or deemed given in accordance with the second to last sentence of this paragraph if no instruction is received, to the depositary to give a discretionary proxy to a person designated by us.
 For instructions to be valid, the depositary must receive them on or before the date specified.
 The depositary will try, as far as practical, subject to the laws of the Cayman Islands and the provisions of our memorandum and articles of association, to vote or to have its agents vote the ordinary shares or other deposited securities as you instruct.
 The depositary will only vote or attempt to vote as you instruct.
-If we timely requested the depositary to solicit your instructions but no instructions are received by the depositary from an owner with respect to any of the deposited securities represented by the ADSs of that owner on or before the date established by the depositary for such purpose, the depositary shall deem that owner to have instructed the depositary to give a discretionary proxy to a person designated by us with respect to such deposited securities, and the depositary shall give a discretionary proxy to a person designated by us to vote such deposited securities.
-However, no such instruction shall be deemed given and no such discretionary proxy shall be given with respect to any matter if we have failed to timely provide the depositary with our notice of meeting and related voting materials, we inform the depositary that we do not wish such proxy given, substantial opposition exists or the matter materially and adversely affects the right
+If we timely requested the depositary to solicit your instructions but no instructions are received by the depositary from an owner with respect to any of the deposited securities represented by the ADSs of that owner on or before the date established by the depositary for such purpose, the depositary shall deem that owner to have instructed the depositary to give a discretionary proxy to a person designated by us to vote such deposited securities.
+However, no such instruction shall be deemed given and no such discretionary proxy shall be given with respect to any matter if we have failed to timely provide the depositary with our notice of meeting and related voting materials, we inform the depositary that we do not wish such proxy given, substantial opposition exists or the matter materially and adversely affects the rights of holders of the ordinary shares.